hoshisabi/hoshisabi.github.io/rpg/burgess/notes.md

 * Removed rocks and snuck through
 * Found a marionette that was tangled up in the strings
 * we're in the storage room for endolin's theater
-  * they're rehearsing for a play, perhaops "A village no more," green dragon
+  * they're rehearsing for a play, perhaps "A village no more," green dragon
   * they dont trust the lead actor, since he casts no shadow
 * marionette was interested in being accompanied out, would be willing to guide us around
 * could possibly move about just put on a performance
 * went upstairs, found a rehearsal attended by many unhappy darklings
   * saw goblin directing a tiefling
-* saw burly behind the stage, the missing bugbear frmo the carnival
+* saw burly behind the stage, the missing bugbear from the carnival
 * saw lots of unhappy performers
 * will be doing a performance with lines from stagefright
 * did performance